Ground and excited-state energies with analytic errors and short time evolution on a quantum computer: Numerical results

 where $a_p$ ($a^{\dagger}_p$) is the annihilation (creation) operator acting on the spin-orbital $p$, and $h_{pq}$ and $g_{pqrs}$ are the usual one- and two-electron integrals\,\cite{helgaker2013molecular} accounting for the kinetic and electron-nuclei and for the electron-electron interaction terms, respectively.

 We demonstrate in the following that QPD can resolve multiple energy levels at chemical accuracy (that is, an error $\epsilon \leq 1\,\text{mHa}$ in the total electronic energy is obtained).
 As a prototypical test case, we estimate the excitation energy between the two lowest singlet states of benzene, corresponding to a $\pi \rightarrow \pi^*$ transition.
 We restricted the calculation to an active space of six electrons in six orbitals, denoted as (6e,6o), which corresponds to the $\pi$-system of benzene.

-The input state was constructed from the Hartree–Fock determinant for the ground state and the five dominant configurations of the first excited singlet, including the $\text{HOMO}-1 \rightarrow \text{LUMO}$ and $\text{HOMO} \rightarrow \text{LUMO}+1$ transitions.
-Owing to the weakly correlated character of the system, this initial state suffices to generate an autocorrelation function dominated by the ground and first excited state.
+First, we quantify the subspace error estimates provided by Theorem\,\ref{thm:PFD_accuracy}.
+For this purpose, we do not include shot noise on the signal samples.
+We prepare an initial state with multiple excitations outside of the band of interest.
+In more detail, our initial state contains the ground state and the first excited state --- representing the in-band frequencies --- and the 6th, 7th, 8th, and 9th excited states as out-of-band frequencies.
+All the eigenstates have the same squared overlap with the initial state $|\langle \Psi_{input} | i \rangle|^2 \approx 0.166$.
+We obtained the excited states $|i \rangle$ using the 35 most relevant configurations obtained from the corresponding CASCI wavefunction (see Eq.\,\eqref{eq:reference_state_expansion}).
+Table\,\ref{benzene_ee_table} lists all excitation energies of all the states included in the signal with respect to the ground state energy.
+These frequencies have been shifted by $\omega^* = (E_{GS}' - E_1')/2 = 6.31271$ with respect to the energies $E_i'$ of the CASCI calculation.
+By construction, the signal bandwidth is $W_C = 0.54191$.

+We set for our QPD calculations $W_f = E_{|S_3\rangle} - \omega^* = 0.29170$, $T_{max} = 62.832$ and $W_s = 5$.
+Once the signal is sampled, PFD generates a refined GEP according to Algorithm~\ref{alg:eps_dim_red}.
+The choice of the trial dimension $M$ can be optimized to minimize the subspace error.
+By Theorem\,\ref{thm:PFD_accuracy} this subspace error is bounded by,

+where, in the last inequality, we exploited Eq.\,\eqref{eq:noise_weigt_bound}.
+Hence, we neglect the discretization error in our analysis.
+Estimate \eqref{eq:sub_err_quantification} is characterized by three different contributions: (i) an error factor $\epsilon_M^{\text{Prlt}}$, (ii) conditioning $\lambda_m(B_M)^{-1}$, and (iii) integral terms that are specific to a given eigenvalue.
+As shown in Fig.~\ref{benzene_noiseless_conditioning_plot}, increasing the guess dimension leads to an increase in the subspace error due to the growth of $\epsilon_M^{\text{Prlt}}$.
+Conversely, the conditioning of the GEP improves as the refinement is performed with a larger number of vectors.

+However, Fig.\,\ref{benzene_noiseless_conditioning_plot} shows that the decrease of $\lambda_m(B_M)^{-1}$ in $M$ is not significant.
+Therefore, we choose $M=2$ in our computations to suppress out-of-band frequencies.
+Table~\ref{error_bounds_table} lists the errors of the energy approximations and the corresponding bounds.
+The results confirm that Eq.~\eqref{eq:sub_err_quantification} provides sharp estimates of the actual errors of QPD.